 New potency analysis products span the spectrum, from novel cannabis testing techniques such as FTIR and NMR spectroscopies, to innovative sampling techniques and more.
-Here is a brief view of new products on the market.
+Here is a brief view of new products on the market in 2020.

 In the realm of genetic analysis and strain verification, Medical Genomics offers the StrainSEEK strain identification and registration service.
 The StrainSeek assay sequences more than 3.5 M bases (Mb) across thousands of high-value targets, including 29 cannabinoid and terpene synthase genes, as well as seed production and sex determination genes.
 With the help of a complete cannabis reference genome, markers and SNPs are used to identify specific genotypes and strains.
 Ongoing collaborative studies aim to increase the coverage of cannabis genomic data and informative markers.

 Additional services and products include: whole genome sequencing; SNP Chips; PCR-based gender ID, microbial testing, and strain screening; along with DNA preparation kits.

 This type of technology is essential in verifying strain consistency and quality control prior to and during cultivation.

 As a complement to the highly successful cannabis and hemp HPLC Analyzers, Shimadzu has built out refined offerings of hardware, consumables, and end-to-end potency testing solutions.

 As an addition, showcased at Pittcon 2020, new methods for rapid 5 min analysis of up 17 cannabinoids are now enabled on the Nexera UHPLC instrument platform.